 This site is focused on faculty preparation for a truly high-quality fall semester, while The View and College communications provide better information for students, parents, alumni, and the community.

 Watch this space for information about upcoming webinars and the greatest hits of our past webinars.
+All webinars will appear in your Champlain Calendar and will be listed in the weekly Faculty Briefing.
 If you want to suggest a webinar topic, please email us at email@example.com.

 - Trauma and Resilience: A Summer Webinar Series with Kim Quinn